codeby-riya/Fit-Insight/README.md

 ##  Features

 - Enter your health data (like age, weight, blood pressure, etc.)
-- Get prediction for risk of diabetes, obesity, and 🫀heart disease
+- Get prediction for risk of diabetes, obesity, and heart disease
 - Receive diet and workout recommendations based on your profile
 - Simple and clean interface